Pietermaritzburg, South Africa · Tuesday 23 February 2027

 Adjusted Time

-Capital City Marathon - Pietermaritzburg is a full marathon held in Pietermaritzburg, South Africa, scheduled for Sunday 23 February 2025.
-The course is run on trail surface with 348m of total elevation gain, reaching a maximum altitude of 724m above sea level.
+Capital City Marathon - Pietermaritzburg is a full marathon held in Pietermaritzburg, South Africa.
+It is scheduled for Tuesday 23 February 2027.
+The course is run on road surface with 348m of total climbing, with its high point near 724m above sea level.
 For registration and full race details, visit the official Capital City Marathon - Pietermaritzburg website.

 Looking for an easier marathon or a tougher challenge?
 You can also compare Capital City Marathon - Pietermaritzburg against other marathons to find the right race for your goals.